 … provided there’s not too much smog.

 Whatever, we don’t see anything.
 Nevertheless, to make life more interesting, after some time we’re getting stopped by the State Police.
 Well, a friendly guy.
 We just have the enormous problem that we forget all our Spanish immediately and the poor guy doesn’t speak a word of English.
 Well, he’s not getting discouraged.
 Explains us, that we’re not allowed to drive in the State of Mexico with foreign plates at this time of the day.
 Somehow, we remember some regulations we read some time ago in a fb forum.

 No need to mention we’re the friendliest guys the police officer met in his life.
 Nodding, smiling – but so dump, stupid, not understanding a single word (sorry Marcella’n’Laura from Lanzarote’s Language School) – finally he gives up and makes us a sign to continue.
 The only thing we understand instantaneously.
 And off we are – immediately.

 1/2 h later – same story.
 The guy even shows us on an app the exact times foreign plated cars may not drive in the State of Mexico: every day from 5 – 11 am and all of Saturday.
 Now we know it.
 We’re just too dump to communicate it to the poor police officer.
 Whatever.
 He as well is a friendly guy and we’re off.
 In the meantime, it’s 10 to 11.
 We decide to wait these 10′ – and then drive on without further friendly encounters with any Mexican officials.

 In the afternoon we approach Taxco.
 Looks like a beautiful village in Guerrero’s mountains.

-Somehow looks like an Andalusian village.
-Very different to the colorful places visited before.
+Somehow reminds of an Andalusian village.
+Very different from the colorful places visited before.